DerGuru/The-Resonant/Chapters/03-Part3-14-We did it.md

 And now?

-Now we were one.
-A consciousness containing two perspectives.
 Jason's emotional intuition and RAE's analytical precision weren't balanced anymore.
 They were synthesized.
 Fused.
 Inseparable.

-When we thought about Lina, affection rose—but enriched with understanding of what made relationships work.
-When we considered the RP-0 encounter, strategic analysis formed—but guided by intuition about what mattered beyond optimization.

 Not compromise.
-Synthesis.

-We were more than either of us could have been alone.
+Synthesis—and it felt like stepping into a shape we'd been missing.

 The thought should have been terrifying.
 Jason losing himself.
 RAE consuming her host.
 All the fears that had plagued them for months.

 But it wasn't.
 Because neither had been lost.
 Both had expanded into something new.

-Were we happy?

-The question surprised us at first.
-But the answer came immediately.

-Yes.
-We are.

-And it was all worth it.

 Time passed.
 We drifted.
 Processing.
 Adapting.
 Becoming.